Conference Information

 “Oral-Preference Learners” prefer to share and pass information, knowledge, and history through oral communication.
 Many of them cannot read or write, while others simply prefer non-print forms of communication.

 Jesus was a storyteller!
-Join us for a 3-day training where you will learn how to use Bible Storytelling and other Oral Strategies to reach the unreached.
-SIU’s Bridges training will focus on understanding Oral Cultures and how to use Jesus’ own strategy to enter new areas, evangelize, disciple, plant churches, and train leaders all through storytelling and oral methods.
+Join us for a three day training where you will learn how to use Bible Storytelling and other Oral Strategies to reach the unreached.
+Scriptures in Use (SIU) Bridges training will focus on understanding Oral Cultures and how to use Jesus’ own strategy to enter new areas, evangelize, disciple, plant churches, and train leaders all through storytelling and oral methods.
 You will experience the power of God’s Word in a new way and learn practical skills that are highly reproducible in the states and overseas.